tthkra/ROSInstallation-task1/README.md

-# ROSinstallation-task1
+# ROSInstallation-task1

-to install ROS, you need first to have a compatible vesrion of Ubuntu installed, if you would use ROS melodic version as i do, you could use Ubuntu 18.04.6 LTS (Bionic Beaver). after you install ubunto, open the terminal and paste the following commands:
+to install ROS, you need first to have a linux based OS.
+If you are using Windows or macOS, you can install VirtualBox software to run Linux on your device.
+After that, you need to choose a compatible vesrion of Ubuntu to install.
+If you are using ROS Melodic, you can use Ubuntu 18.04.6 LTS (Bionic Beaver).
+Once you have installed Ubuntu, open the terminal and run the following commands:

 ### 1. set up sources.list
 ` sudo sh -c 'echo "deb http://packages.ros.org/ros/ubuntu $(lsb_release -sc) main" > /etc/apt/sources.list.d/ros-latest.list' `